otiai10/cf-chat-bridge/README.md

-# cloud-chat-bridge
+# Chat Bridge by Google Cloud Functions

-Framework for **Google Cloud Functions** to bridge communications in chat services to others, such as
+Framework for **Google Cloud Functions** to bridge communications in chat services, such as

 - LINE -> Slack
 - ~~Slack -> LINE~~ <- coming soon